shekar-balgobin/Hydroponics/SeedGermination.md

 |2023-01-20|[Beetroot](Image/2023-01-20/Beetroot.jpg), [spring onion](Image/2023-01-20//SpringOnion.jpg) and [Tomato (GS)](Image/2023-01-20//Tomato(GS).jpg) have sprouted.
 |2023-01-21|[Green Lettuce](Image/2023-01-21/GreenLettuce.jpg) and [Tomato (R)](Image/2023-01-21//Tomato(R).jpg) have sprouted.
 |2023-01-22|Two of the three rocket seeds appear to have died.
+|2023-01-23|Transition all seedlings to stage 2 (even if they haven't sprouted).

 ## Stage 2